 Credit risk is the risk of financial loss to the Company that a customer or counter party to a financial instrument fails to meet its obligations.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks, mutual funds and financial institutions and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks, mutual funds and financial institutions and

-Cash and cash equivalents an other investments
+Cash and cash equivalents

-The Company is exposed to counter party risk relating to medium term deposits with banks and investment in mutual funds.
+The Company is exposed to counter party risk relating to medium term deposits.
 The Company considers factors such as track record, size of the institution, market reputation and service standards to select the banks with which balances and deposits are maintained.
 Generally, the balances are maintained with the institutions with which the Company has also availed borrowings.
 The Company does not maintain significant cash and deposit balances other than those required for its day to day operations.